shalu143/LangBOT--Databricks_LLM_CUP/README.md

 * Embeddings were done using Instructor-xl model [HuggingFace Embedding](https://huggingface.co/hkunlp/instructor-xl)
 * The Embeddings were stored in the ChromaDb vector database.
 [Chromadb](https://www.trychroma.com/)
 * Langchain and MLflow were used for the framework and pipeline of  the app.
 [Langchain](https://www.langchain.com/) and [MLflow](https://mlflow.org/)

+## What's next for सखा- भाषा अब कोई बाधा नहीं है
+* Currently for demo purpose, we have built the solution for hindi language.
+The Same to be Scaled for different regional languages.
+* Fine-Tuning Llama 70b chat model with the hindi custom data
+* Fine-Tuning the model with other local native languages
+* Scaling the solution for different organizations